akasha-code/akasha-code/README.md

 **Digital Channels · Architecture · Platform Governance · AI in SDLC**

-Led architecture alignment and transformation initiatives across digital channels and internal platforms.
-Focus areas included roadmaps, standards, NFRs, ADRs, cloud optimization, observability, privacy and accessibility by design, and pragmatic AI adoption in delivery workflows.
+Led architecture alignment and transformation initiatives across digital channels and internal platforms, with focus on roadmaps, standards, NFRs, ADRs, cloud optimization, observability, privacy and accessibility by design, and pragmatic AI adoption in delivery workflows.

 ### Cognizant